€1,225 per person sharing

 Discounts for group of 4 or more

-- We meet you in arrivals in Dublin Airport and transfer to Loughdan House, 4-Star Guesthouse
+- We meet you in arrivals in Dublin Airport or other City location and transfer to Loughdan House, 4-Star Guesthouse

 - 4 nights bed and breakfast